Configuration

 and Contest

-transactionsDepending on the contestation period value and the network conditions,
+and the current network conditions, Close

 and Contest

-transactions could become invalid and be
+transactions could become invalid and be silently rejected by the cardano-node

-submitted.
+to which they have been submitted.
 This can happen, for example, if:

 - The network is congested with many transactions waiting to be included in a block